 We have all heard the expression ‘no such thing as a free lunch’, and as long as we consume free technology, surveillance will prevail.

 Of course, the methods used to track an individual’s business centre on location and browsing history using cookies and of course, the hackers and organised crime outfits are abusing these for their own nefarious activities and the big boys to bypass, for instance, browser privacy defences.
 Custard Creaming them, so to speak.

-Monitoring the behaviours of browsers and communications with parties third is an incredibly good way to identify imminent exploit, such as RansomWare.
-Tiberium’s managed service, powered by Microsoft Sentinel, integrates with Microsoft Defender to stay on top of endpoint activity and automatically protect your environment, much much faster than the speed of a ticket.
+Monitoring the behaviours of browsers and communications with parties third is an incredibly good way to identify imminent exploit, such as Ransomware.
+Tiberium’s managed service, powered by Azure Sentinel, integrates with Microsoft Defender to stay on top of endpoint activity and automatically protect your environment, much much faster than the speed of a ticket.

 Our decades of experience building, running and continuously improving Security Operations have driven us to build something quite special, which we would love to show you.